 This is obviously not a problem with lights, but moreso the acquirement of them.

-Many times (enough to be mentioned in this article), we’ve seen hospitals purchase OT lights without any feedback or input from the people who actually use them.
+Many times (enough to be mentioned in this article), we’ve seen hospitals purchase ceiling surgical light without any feedback or input from the people who actually use them.

 It’s important to review the types of procedures performed, and the personal preferences of the people performing them.